 • For an adult version of this summer dessert, add 1 to 2 tablespoons of limoncello to the simple syrup.

 • Not a fan of lemons?
-Swap out the citrus for another favorite such as orange, which is nearly as popular in Sicily.
+Swap out the citrus for another favorite, such as orange, which is nearly as popular in Sicily.

 • Add egg whites for an even creamier consistency and to speed up the freezing process.
 Egg whites also act as a stabilizer.
 Whisk 2 tablespoons of egg white (about 1 large egg) until stiff peaks form, then gently incorporate it into the syrup mixture before freezing.

-How To Make Lemon Sorbet Using An Ice Cream Machine
+How to Make Lemon Sorbet Using an Ice Cream Machine

 Using an ice cream machine will speed up the process and yield a much creamier result.
 If you choose to go this time-saving route, add the simple syrup to the prechilled (12 to 24 hours) insulated bowl and follow the instructions for your machine.
 Depending on the model, the process typically takes around 30 minutes.